April 30, 2026

 Will having a business account affect my personal credit?

-Opening a business checking account doesn't impact personal credit.
-Business credit cards and loans can affect personal credit if you personally guarantee them — which most freelancers do initially — but basic business checking and savings accounts don't report to personal credit bureaus.
+Opening a business checking account does not impact personal credit.
+Business credit cards and loans can affect personal credit if you personally guarantee them — which most freelancers do initially — but basic business checking and savings accounts do not report to personal credit bureaus.

-What if I can't afford business account fees right now?
+What if I cannot afford business account fees right now?

 Look for free business checking first — many online banks and credit unions offer it with no minimum balance requirement.
 If fees are genuinely prohibitive in the short term, a second personal account used exclusively for business is a workable interim step.
-It's not ideal structurally but beats running everything through one account.
 Transition to a proper business account once income stabilizes.

 How much should I keep in my business checking as a buffer?